HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

 ---
-title: Using AI Analyzer API for content
+title: Using the AI analyzer API for content
 ---

-# Using AI Analyzer API for content
+# Using the AI analyzer API for content

 Starting from CF213, a new WCM REST v2 API is available for sentimental analysis of content, keyword extraction from content, and auto summarization of content element.